inveniosoftware/docs-invenio-rdm/docs/install/run.md

 !!! info "Authentication required"

     All requests to the create-related REST API endpoints require authentication.
+To create a token, login to the application, click on your user  -> `Applications` -> `New token`, enter a name and click on `Create`.
+Copy the token, since it will not be displayed again.

 #### Create a draft